FrancescoZumo/frame_level_drum_classifier/README.md

 ## Method Overview

-I chose to stick to a simple architecture, a 4D CNN that receives mel spectrograms as input feature and outputs probabilities used to predict the presence or absence of each class at every frame.
+I trained a 4D CNN that receives mel spectrograms as input feature and outputs probabilities used to predict the presence or absence of each class at every frame.

-The temporal resolution of this approach was set to 11.6ms (i.e. STFT with 256 hop size on 22050HZ audio), to ensure precise onset times.
+The temporal resolution of this approach was set to 10.7ms (i.e. STFT with 256 hop size on 22050Hz audio).

 The training was performed on a dataset with the following specifications:
 - 614 full song mixes, coupled with ground truth, frame level annotations
-- 614 drum only songs, coupled with ground truth, frame level annotations Each song in the first group has its correspondent in the second one.
+- 614 drums only songs, coupled with ground truth, frame level annotations Each song in the first group has its correspondent in the second one.

 The combination of the two was used to train the CNN.